 Training programs aim to support employees in their current roles while preparing them for

 future opportunities.
-Topics covered range from job-specific knowledge to enhancing soft skills
+Topics covered range from job-specific knowledge to

 such as leadership.